EcoCiv Dialogues on Global Systems Change

 Thu, October 22, 2020 | 5 PM Pacific Time

 Our economic system is broken.
 It’s a system designed to grow profit and power for a few, through the exploitation of other people and the planet.
 Under the leadership of the United Nations, governments worldwide have begun to embrace a new vision for sustainable development.
 But what does sustainable development entail?
 What are the measures of a successful economy?
 How does the goal of wellbeing fit into the vision for sustainable development?
-Join us as we bring together experts from around the world for dialogue on transforming economies for the long-term wellbeing of people and the planet.
+In this webinar we bring together experts from around the world for dialogue on transforming economies for the long-term wellbeing of people and the planet.
 Featured panelists include: Elliott Harris, Barbara Muraca, Yannick Beaudoin, and Kazunao Sato.

 Education Reimagined: Toward a Sustainable and Equitable World